Advertiser Disclosure

 Image Credit: United

-You don’t have to apply your PlusPoints to both legs on a round-trip flight; these can be picked individually.
-This can be especially helpful when you only have enough points for a one-way upgrade.
+You don’t need to use PlusPoints to both flights on a round-trip reservation.
+You can pick them separately.
+This can be useful if you only have enough points for a one-way upgrade or don’t care about upgrading on one of the flights.

 Using Your PlusPoints When Booking Your Flight: Immediate Upgrades

-The procedure to apply your PlusPoints for an immediate upgrade is pretty much the same as we outlined for waitlisted upgrades.
-The only difference is that you’ll pick a flight with availability, as shown below:
+Applying PlusPoints for an immediate upgrade is essentially the same process as we covered for joining the waitlist.
+The key difference is that you’ll see a label that says “Available.”

 United immediate upgrade